Back to All Events

 The Small Farmer Fund: Investing Beyond Trade

-Join us for a behind-the-scenes look at what the current chapter of Small Farmer Fund projects looks like on the ground.
 Since Equal Exchange started, we have always been so much more than a trade partner.
-We have directed project funds to the farmer co-ops we trade with to build stronger co-op institutions, increase productivity and quality, and build resiliency.
+We have directed additional project funds to farmer co-ops that we trade with to build stronger co-op institutions, increase productivity and quality, and build resiliency.
 These projects have had a deep impact on farmers.
 Last year, when USAID funding was abruptly cut, millions of dollars in planned co-op and community-led work disappeared overnight.
-Our answer was to keep finding ways to do this work through our community-supported Small Farmer Fund.
-In this workshop, we’ll share updates from our partners and share additional ways that you can help sustain this work.
+Like many organizations, we were left asking, what now?
+Our answer was to keep finding ways to do this work through the Small Farmer Fund.
+These are smaller and more targeted farmer-driven projects.
+Join us for a behind-the-scenes look at what this next chapter looks like on the ground.
+In this workshop, we’ll share updates from our partners and their projects and the ways you can help sustain this work.

 From Crisis to Care: How We Can Support Survivors of Sexual Violence in the Democratic Republic of Congo